vrokad/build-guide/topic/k2c-qli-build-ga/github_workflow_unregistered_users.rst

 .. rst_class:: flattenforhtml

-GitHub workflow for unregistered users
+Build with GitHub for unregistered users
 =============================================

 The following sections explain how to use GitHub and make a build using the prebuilt proprietary binaries/images.